 One of the goals of treatment is to prevent secondary complications from developing.
 These secondary complications may include glaucoma (an increase in IOP which is painful and can lead to blindness), retinal detachment, lens luxation, or synechia (development of adhesions or attachments between the iris and either the cornea or the lens).

-In order to assess the initial response to treatment, your veterinarian will need to examine your dog frequently.
+your veterinarian will need to examine your dog frequently.
 The frequency of subsequent recheck examinations will depend on the severity of disease and your dog’s response to treatment.

 What is the prognosis of uveitis?